ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 ## New ALTO Entity Domain to Provide ANE Properties ## {#nep-map}

-A path vector can represent only the routing abstraction between a source and a destination.
-However, each path vector is related to a specific `cost-metric`, whose detailed information is not included in the path vector.
-Although an application can find shared ANEs of different paths from their path vectors, it is not enough for the real use cases (e.g., co-flow scheduling), which requires this information of the ANEs.
-Hence, this design adopts the property map defined in [](#I-D.ietf-alto-unified-props-new) to provide the detailed `cost-metric` information of ANEs, by registering a new entity domain called `ane` to represent the ANEs.
-This property map is a dynamic ALTO information resource, which must bind with a cost map or an endpoint cost map providing the path vector.
-The ANE entity uses the same identifier as the ANE name in path vectors.
+A path vector of ANEs provides only the abstracted routing elements between a source and a destination.
+Hence, an application can find shared ANEs of different paths of different source-destination pairs but cannot know the properties of the shared ANEs.
+For the use case of capacity-region in Section 3, knowing that eh1->eh2 and eh3->eh4 share ANEs, but not knowing the available  bandwidth of the shared ANEs is not enough for the use case.

-Each ANE has a property with the same name of the `cost-metric`.
-By requesting the property map of entities in the `ane` domain, a client can retrieve the detailed `cost-metric` information of ANEs in path vectors.
+CHECKME: This design uses the unified property extension defined in [](#I-D.ietf-alto-unified-props-new) to provide the properties of the ANEs.
+Specifically, for each path vector query, a dynamic entity domain of an entity domain type `ane` is generated to contain the generated ANEs.
+Each ANE has the same identifier in the path vectors and in the dynamic entity domain; each entity in the entity domain has a property which is the `cost-metric` that generated the ANEs, providing the required information.
+Detailed information and specifications are given in [](#SecANEDomain).

 <!--
 Given the new cost type introduced by [](#ALTO.PV.CostType), Cost Map and